EDITION 10 about OBOO,

 on roads and transportation, the library, rural law enforcement,

 and so on.
 Rural areas don't deserve to be impoverished by the Code scam.
-Also, dumping the Code could reduce ill will that's been created by implementation of the Code
+Also, dumping the Code could reduce ill will that's been created by thuggish Code inspectors in the field, and disrespect for the

 "review and evaluation" was promised, apparently by "Supervisors,